- As low as $355/Night

 - Condo

-This 2 bedroom 2 bath third floor ocean view condo is located in the highly beautiful area of Shore drive with a enormous balcony and 2 pools on site for guests to savor.
+This 2 bedroom 2 bath third floor ocean view condo is located in the highly beautiful area of Shore drive with a huge balcony and 2 pools on site for guests to savor.
 Just across the street is a public beach access that makes going to and from the beach very convenient.
 The Complex has great wifi, on-site parking, and friendly neighbors that will make sure to say, "Hello".
 Several bars, eateries, grocery stores, and outlets are closely located before you get to Route 17.

 About the Area